Enrique of Malacca: After Magellan's death

-Possibility of the first circumnavigation
+Possibility of the actual first circumnavigation

 Enrique accompanied Magellan on all his voyages, including the voyage that circumnavigated the world between 1519 and 1521.
-On 1 May he left in Cebu, with the presumed intention to return to his home island, and there is nothing more said of Enrique in any document.
+On 1 May he was left behind in Cebu after the treachery of Humabon, and there is nothing more said of Enrique in any document.

-If he succeeded in returning to his home before July 1522, he would have been the first person to circumnavigate the world and return to his starting point.
-According to Maximilianus Transylvanus and Antonio Pigafetta documents, Elcano and his sailors were the first to circumnavigate the globe.
+Presuming that he had the intention to return to his home island, if he had succeeded in returning to his home before July 1522, he would have been the first person to circumnavigate the world and return to his starting point ahead of the Magellan expedition's survivors led by Juan Sebastian Elcano.
+According to Maximilianus Transylvanus and Antonio Pigafetta documents, Elcano and his surviving sailors (including Pigafetta) were the first to circumnavigate the globe.
 Enrique is only documented to have traveled with Magellan from Malacca to Cebu in two segments—from Malacca to Portugal in 1511 and from Spain to Cebu in 1519–1521.
 The distance between Cebu and Malacca is 2500 km (approximately 20 degrees of longitude), which is left to complete the circumnavigation.
 It is not known if he ever had a chance to complete a circumnavigation, but it would have been possible: Cebu was part of the regional trade network that dealt in spices, gold, and slaves.

 Ethnicity and identity

-In his last will, Magellan describes Enrique as a mulatto and native of Malacca, which is part of modern Malaysia today.
+In his last will, Magellan described Enrique as a "mulatto", probably only referring to his brown skin rather than how the term was applied later to biracial people with white and black ancestry, because he also called him a native of Malacca, which is part of modern Malaysia today.
 Alternately, Pigafetta described him as coming from Sumatra in modern-day Indonesia, located just across the Strait of Malacca.
 Either way, Enrique is generally accepted to have been an ethnic Malay.
 However, it has been asserted by Filipino historian Carlos Quirino that Enrique was himself a Visayan Filipino, a Cebuano or native of Cebu in the Philippines, on the assumption that Enrique must have conversed with the Cebuanos in their Cebuano language instead of the Malay language as attested by primary sources (the Malay language was the lingua franca of the region).